4awpawz/trio-docs/source/fragments/userstories.md

 <body>
     <h1 id="hello-world-">Hello, World!</h1>
 </body>

 </html>html
 ```

 "Wow!
-That was really easy and I didn't have to configure anything and look, my output!"
-Betty said to herself.
-Then she noticed that the `<main></main>` tag in the page template was missing, having been replaced by the content from the page fragment.
-Wondering if there's a way to tell Trio, "Hey, Trio!
-Don't replace the tag I added the `data-trio-fragment` attribute to.
-I want you to append the content to that tag instead."
-So back to the docs she goes and quickly learns that all she has to do is add `appendToTarget: true` to the front matter in the page fragment and Trio will then append the content to the tag instead of replacing it.
-Betty goes back and edits source/fragments/index.md which now looks like the following:
+That was really easy and I didn't have to configure anything and look, my output!", Betty said to herself.
+Then she noticed that the `<main></main>` tag in the page template was missing from the generated page, having been replaced by the content from the page fragment.
+Wondering if there's a way to tell Trio to append the content to that tag instead she goes back to the docs and quickly learns that all she has to do is add `appendToTarget: true` to the front matter in the page fragment and Trio will then append the content to the tag instead of replacing it.
+Betty goes back and edits source/fragments/index.md, which now looks like the following:

 ```markdown
 <!--